Relative regular Riemann-Hilbert correspondence: Introduction

-Although we directly prove Theorem \ref{RHH} in the torsion-free (strict) case and in the torsion case separately, the general case needs Theorem \ref{Tequivtf} in order to apply induction on the dimension of the support.
-The proof of Theorem \ref{Tequivtf} uses the torsion-free case of Theorem \ref{RHH} for the induction step and proceeds by considering the case of $\DXS$-modules of D-type (normal crossing case).
+The proof of Theorem~\ref{Tequivtf} follows the ideas of \cite[Lem.\,4.1.4]{KS6} (see also Kashiwara's proof \cite[\S8.3]{Ka3} in the absolute case).
+The proof in the $S$-torsion case amounts to that of \loccit\ On the other hand, in order to prove Theorem~\ref{Tequivtf} in the general case, we apply induction on the dimension of the support and proceed by considering the case of $\DXS$-modules of D-type (normal crossing case).

 We know (\cf\cite[\S3]{MFCS1}) that the functor $\pSol_X$ transforms duality on $\rD^\rb_\hol(\DXS)$ to Poincaré-Verdier duality on $\rD^\rb_{\cc}(\pOXS)$.
 A~consequence of the Riemann-Hilbert correspondence of Theorem \ref{RHH} and the full faithfulness of $\RH^S_X$ is the good behaviour of the functor $\RH^S_X$ with respect to Poincaré-Verdier duality on the one hand, and duality for $\DXS$-modules on the other hand.